oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-it-clear-when-a-project-is-no-longer-maintained/rule.md

 ---

-It is important that users of your open source contributions are aware if you are maintaining them and keeping them up to date.
+It is important that users of your open source contributions are aware if you are maintaining them and keeping them up to date.​

 [[goodExample]]
 | ![ Good Example - It is clear that the project is not going to be updated, and where to go for the most recent version.
 The description starts with "Retired" , and the readme very clearly indicates that the project has been replaced with a newer version and where to get it ](open-source-retired.png)